 1.3 Scope of PRDM References and Descriptions

 The PRDM addresses cost allocation and rate design of the PF rates applicable to the general requirements of public customers taking service under a CHWM Contract.
 It does not address the cost allocation or rate design of any other rate.
 Throughout the PRDM, there are references to BPA’s power costs in aggregate, or to elements of BPA’s power costs that are not recovered solely through the PF rates applicable to the PRDM.
-Section 2.2 states that All costs BPA functionalizes to Power will be included in the Revenue Requirement Table.
-Each line item on the Revenue Requirement Table will be allocated to matching line items on the Allocated Tiered Cost Table (Table 2-1, beginning on page 20) established for each rate pool.
+All costs BPA functionalizes to Power Services will be included in the Revenue Requirement Table established in each 7(i) Process.
+Each line item on the Revenue Requirement Table will be allocated to matching line items on the Allocated Tiered Cost Table (Table 2-1) established for each rate pool.
 The Cost Pools on the Allocated Tiered Cost Table for the PF rate pool will establish the treatment of costs to be recovered through either the various Tier 1 Rates or the various Tier 2 Rates.
 These Cost Pools on the Allocated Tiered Cost Table do not address BPA power costs on the Revenue Requirement Table that are to be recovered through (allocated to) other rates, such as the New Resources Firm Power (NR) rate or the Industrial Firm Power (IP) rate.

 To the extent the PRDM refers to costs beyond those to be recovered through tiered PF rates, this is not intended to imply that tiered PF rates will be designed to recover those costs.
 Rather, these statements should be understood in the context of the sequential process.
 That is, BPA will first determine its overall total system costs, then functionalize those costs to Power Services and Transmission Services, and then allocate the total Power system costs among its applicable rates (e.g., PF, PF Exchange, IP, NR, FPS, others), in accordance with the rate directives of Section 7 of the Northwest Power Act.
 The provisions of the PRDM apply after this allocation, and only apply to the portion of costs and revenues allocated to PF rate(s) receiving service under a CHWM Contract.
-(See Figure 2-1 on page 7.)
+(See Figure 2-1.)
 The PRDM does not address issues relating to other BPA rates, except the PF Exchange Rate for Publics with CHWM Contracts as described in Section 8.4.1.

 COST ALLOCATIONS